 The most frustrating thing about Touma’s self-righteousness is that it lacks a clear motivation.
 When Touma had the gall to lecture Kanzaki about true friendship despite having no knowledge of her suffering or the depth of her relationship with Index, I shouted at my computer screen to just murder that impetuous little upstart for his presumption.
 Kanzaki is clearly a better person than me for having the patience to let him go.
 But before Touma can deliver his critical-hit speech, Kanzaki makes a very pertinent point: “I do not understand what is driving you to fight so hard … I don’t believe you have any reason to be fighting this much for her.”
 Seriously!

 Why is he doing any of this?
 Why is he even here?
 His defining trait is righteous indignation and he has a ceaseless compulsion to help people (whether they want help or not, see the lightning-induced self-flaggation when he forced himself into Misaka’s business on the bridge during the Sisters arc).
 But why him?
 Why should he specifically cook in a thousand degrees of zealous fire or endure one hundred cuts from a magical Christian-Buddhist-Shinto syncretic katana?
 At least the narrative in The Expanse charts a clear path for Holden’s centrality.
 Though he is probably a little deluded, Holden believes, with some reasonable evidence, that the entire survival of humanity depends on his actions.
 But in his confrontation with Kanzaki, Touma has known Index for less than a week.
 They are not friends.
 Has he committed ego-death to achieve true, unadulterated altruism?
-Given his role as a self-insert, maybe just so, but it’s still stupid.
+Given his role as a nulled self-insert, maybe so, but it’s still stupid.

 Touma’s indignation is most moronic in the first arc.
 Magnus reveals that Index will die if she does not receive a memory wipe.
 Magnus himself cares deeply about Index and has no incentive to lie; he wants to save her as much or more than Touma.
 But Touma just ignores Magnus (the only expert on magic he even knows!) and refuses the wipe, causing Index to rapidly deteriorate and obviously suffer.
 Only by sheer luck did she survive: the church lied to Magnus and the memory wipe was not necessary.
 Regardless, Touma’s actions were wildly reckless and could have killed Index.
 Given the limited information available to him, he was essentially gambling her life on a hunch.
 It was like if a student who had failed Biology 101 says “Let’s wait and see, the condition might change” when a patient is convulsing on a blood-soaked floor and the doctors in the room recommend immediate amputation.
 Ah but no, it was a ruse!
-Boy, did those doctors look stupid when it turned out that the blood was ketchup (the pain was real though).
+Boy, did those doctors look stupid when it turned out that the blood was a light ketchup (the pain was real though).
 The timeline in the show is a little more complex, but given that Index’s life was at stake, Touma was still horribly irresponsible.